Some thoughts on digital canvases

 We’ve been living through that shedding process, and the interfaces of iOS 7 and Windows Metro suggest the keenness of our minds and our adeptness at navigating interfaces.
 Like them or not, Metro and iOS7 are major touchstones in our relationship to computing, because they signify that we’re beginning to accept a flexible medium on its own terms.

-But it’s not the first time we’ve done something like this.
+But it’s not the first time we’ve done this.
 Let’s go back 35 years.

 I’d like to show you a video clip from a BBC special called Connections, hosted and written by James Burke.